 Notes

-- Popsicles will keep for 6 to 8 months, if stored in a tightly sealed, freezer safe container.
+- Popsicles will keep for 1 month or more when stored in a tightly sealed, freezer safe container.

 - Strawberry jam can be substituted with your favorite flavor of jam.